Pediatric Congenital Heart Surgery

 How to Refer a Patient to Us

-We recommend that patients be seen by a pediatric cardiologist prior to a visit with one of the UNC surgeons.
+We recommend that patients be seen by a pediatric cardiologist prior to a visit with the UNC surgeon.
 The UNC pediatric cardiology office number is (919) 966-4601.
 They will evaluate the patient further with an echocardiogram, chest x-ray, and/or EKG.
 A few patients may require other tests.

 If you have questions, please call the pediatric nurse practitioner, Karla Brown, at (919) 966-3382.